 The first half of the diet-heart hypothesis states that eating saturated fat raises blood cholesterol.
-This has been accepted without much challenge by mainstream diet-health authorities for nearly half a century.
+This has been accepted without much challenge by diet-health authorities for nearly half a century.
 In 1957, Dr. Ancel Keys proposed a formula (Lancet 2:1959.
 1957) to predict changes in total cholesterol based on the amount of saturated and polyunsaturated fat in the diet.
 This formula, based primarily on short-term trials from the 1950s, stated that saturated fat is the primary dietary influence on blood cholesterol.

 The main problem is that the controlled trials typically compared saturated fats to omega-6 linoleic acid (LA)-rich vegetable oils, and when serum cholesterol was higher in the saturated fat group, this was most often attributed to the saturated fat raising blood cholesterol rather than the LA lowering it.
 When a diet high in saturated fat was compared to the basal diet without changing LA, often no significant increase in blood cholesterol was observed.
 Studies claiming to show a cholesterol-raising effect of saturated fat often introduced it after an induction period rich in LA.
 Thus, the effect sometimes had more to do with LA lowering blood cholesterol than saturated fat raising it.
-This is not at all what I was expecting to find when I began looking through the short-term trials.
+This is not at all what I was expecting to find when I began looking through these trials.

 Another blow to the idea that saturated fat raises cholesterol in the long term comes from observational studies.
 Here's a graph of data from the Health Professionals Follow-up study, which followed 43,757 health professionals for 6 years (via the book Prevention of Coronary Heart Disease by Dr. Harumi Okuyama et al.): What this graph shows is that at a relatively constant LA intake, neither saturated fat intake nor the ratio of LA to saturated fat were related to blood cholesterol in freely living subjects.
 This was true across a wide range of saturated fat intakes (7-15%).
-If we can't even find a consistent association between dietary saturated fat and blood cholesterol in observational studies, how can we claim that saturated fat is a dominant influence on blood cholesterol?

 There's more.
 If saturated fat were important in determining the amount of blood cholesterol in the long term, you'd expect populations who eat the most saturated fat to have high blood cholesterol levels.
-But that's not at all the case.
-The Masai traditionally get almost 2/3 of their calories from milk fat, half of which is saturated.
+But that's not the case.
+The Masai traditionally get a high proportion of their calories from milk fat, half of which is saturated.
 In 1964, Dr. George V. Mann published a paper showing that traditional Masai warriors eating practically nothing but very fatty milk, blood and meat had an average cholesterol of 115 mg/dL in the 20-24 year age group.
 For comparison, he published values for American men in the same age range: 198 mg/dL (J. Atherosclerosis Res.
 4:289.
 1964).
 Apparently, eating three times the saturated animal fat and several times the cholesterol of the average American wasn't enough to elevate their blood cholesterol.
 What does elevate the cholesterol of a Masai man?
 Junk food.

 Now let's swim over to the island of Tokelau, where the traditional diet includes nearly 50% of calories from saturated fat from coconut.
 This is the highest saturated fat intake of any population I'm aware of.
 How's their cholesterol?
 Men in the age group 20-24 had a concentration of 168 mg/dL in 1976, which was lower than Americans in the same age group despite a four-fold higher saturated fat intake.
 Tokelauans who migrated to New Zealand, eating half the saturated fat of their island relatives, had a total cholesterol of 191 mg/dL in the same age group and time period, and substantially higher LDL (J. Chron.
 Dis.
 34:45.
 1981).
 Sucrose consumption was 2% on Tokelau and 13% in New Zealand.
 Saturated fat seems to take a backseat to some other diet/lifestyle factor(s).
 Body fatness and excess calorie intake are good candidates, since they influence circulating lipoproteins.